apache/flink-connector-mongodb/docs/content/docs/connectors/datastream/mongodb.md

     * Sets the batch flush interval, in milliseconds.
 You can pass -1 to disable it.
 6. _setMaxRetries(int maxRetries)_
     * Optional.
 Default: `3`.
-    * aSets the max retry times if writing records failed.
+    * Sets the max retry times if writing records failed.
 7. _setDeliveryGuarantee(DeliveryGuarantee deliveryGuarantee)_
     * Optional.
 Default: `DeliveryGuarantee.AT_LEAST_ONCE`.
     * Sets the wanted `DeliveryGuarantee`.
+The `EXACTLY_ONCE` guarantee is not supported yet.
 8. __setSerializationSchema(MongoSerializationSchema<InputType> serializationSchema)__
     * Required.
     * A `MongoSerializationSchema` is required for parsing input record to MongoDB